 IIF contacted Porticos to redesign their triathlete tracking device.
-Their goal was a redesign that would use the same electronics and back cover to minimize costs, while giving the device a more rugged appearance, fitting its use.
+Their goal was a redesign that would use the same electronics and back cover to minimize costs, while giving the device a more rugged appearance, befitting its use.

-It was difficult for users to tell whether they had pushed a button, the indicator lights were unclear, and accidental button presses were common.
+It was difficult for users to tell whether they had pushed a button; the indicator lights were unclear, and accidental button presses were common.

-Porticos provided options for the exterior appearance and created concepts to improve function, all while requiring no changes to the electronics or back cover.
+To address these issues, Porticos designed a button geometry that would give a clear, tactile feel to the user.
+In addition, Porticos provided options for the exterior appearance and created concepts to improve function, all while requiring no changes to the electronics or back cover.

 - Working around existing electronic components, engineers created custom light pipes to bring each indicator light to its associated button, integrating them into the icons

 - Without increasing the device thickness, the buttons were recessed to prevent accidental presses